tomeichlersmith/hdtree/cpp/README.md

 # hdtree-cpp
 C++ API for the HDTree data organization structure.

-hdtree-cpp is a header-only C++17 library with support for
+hdtree-cpp is a C++17 library with support for
 - serial read/write of an HDTree
 - schema evolution of user-defined structures stored in branches of the HDTree

 ## Installation
-Since hdtree-cpp is header-only, you can _technically_ make sure your program includes the `include` directory here; however, it is preferred to build, test, and install hdtree-cpp within your environment so that you check hdtree-cpp is compatible with your environment and you generate the CMake integration for hdtree-cpp.

 ```
 cmake -B build -S . -DCMAKE_INSTALL_PREFIX=<prefix>
 cmake --build build --target test